IvanGoNa/MiniDeflate/README.md

 ## Installation and Requirements

-With Python 3.6 or higher should work fine.
+Works with Python 3.6 or later

 Clone the repository and navigate into it: